Motion Matters: Neural Motion Transfer for Better Camera Physiological Measurement

 \section{Experiments}

-We consider five datasets for training and evaluation, \textbf{UBFC-rPPG}~\cite{bobbia2019unsupervised}, \textbf{PURE}~\cite{stricker2014non}, \textbf{UBFC-PHYS}~\cite{meziatisabour2021ubfc}, \textbf{AFRL}~\cite{estepp2014recovering}, and \textbf{MMPD}~\cite{tang2023mmpd} (see Table~\ref{tab:data_desp}).
+We consider five datasets for training and evaluation, \textbf{UBFC-rPPG}~\cite{bobbia2019unsupervised}, \textbf{PURE}~\cite{stricker2014non}, \textbf{UBFC-PHYS}~\cite{meziatisabour2021ubfc}, \textbf{AFRL}~\cite{estepp2014recovering}, and \textbf{MMPD}~\cite{tang2023mmpd} (see supplementary materials for more details).
 They consist of facial videos and corresponding gold-standard PPG signal labels.
 We use some of these datasets for augmentation with neural motion transfer and training the rPPG models, and use the rest to evaluate different aspects of the effectiveness of neural motion augmentation.
-To our knowledge, we perform the most extensive inter-dataset evaluation of PPG estimation to date, testing on five independent test datasets.
+To our knowledge, we perform the most extensive inter-dataset evaluation of rPPG estimation to date, testing on five independent test datasets.

 \textbf{Implementation Details:} The predicted PPG signals were filtered using a band-pass filter with cut-offs 0.75 Hz and 2.5 Hz.
-The heart rate was calculated based on the predicted PPG signal using the Fast Fourier Transform (FFT), with a measurement window of the video length for UBFC-rPPG, PURE, UBFC-PHYS, and MMPD.
-To evaluate the AFRL dataset, a measurement window of 30 seconds was utilized for heart rate calculations.
-All networks were trained using an NVIDIA RTX A4500 and PyTorch~\cite{paszke2019pytorch} implementations in the publicly available rPPG-Toolbox~\cite{liu2022deep}.
+The heart rate was calculated based on the predicted PPG signal using the Fast Fourier Transform (FFT), with a measurement window of the video length.
+All networks were trained using an NVIDIA RTX A4500 and PyTorch~\cite{paszke2019pytorch} implementations in a publicly available toolbox for the rPPG task~\cite{liu2022rppg}.
 A cyclic learning rate scheduler was utilized with 30 epochs, a learning rate of 0.009, and a batch size of 4 for both training and inference.